 Academic Year Law Student Externships and Fellowships

-Applications for remote or in-person, part- or full-time law student externships during the academic year are accepted on a rolling basis.
-Pine Tree is enthusiastic about partnering with law students and recent law graduates to develop fellowship proposals as resources allow.
+Applications for in-person or hybrid, part-time or full-time law student externships during the academic year are accepted on a rolling basis.
 The number of opportunities varies from year to year.
 To apply, please submit a cover letter and resume by email to Shannon Karam, Esq. (she/her), Director of Pro Bono Services, at [email protected].

 Pine Tree is committed to creating an inclusive environment for staff and volunteers.
 We encourage applications from people with diverse backgrounds, including women, Black, Indigenous, and people of color, people who identify as LGBTQIA+, people with disabilities, immigrants, and people who have experienced poverty or homelessness.